alotdog/coinvert/README.md

 ![coinvert screenshot](screenshot.png)

 ### Issues
-This is a very old project that existed mainly to help me learn git/github and DOM/styling.
+This is a very old project that existed mainly to help me learn git/github and DOM/styling (pre-boom).
 Besides being a mess of javascript and jQuery, there is precision loss when getting the conversion rate and the inability to have more than one widget.
+It should also have the click+hold to increment as well as dynamically created step sizes using the current amount to reflect crypto volitility.
 I don't feel like revisiting this right now, but I might clean it up in the future.

 ---